 While great efforts are made to improve the lives of children around the world, disadvantaged children continue to lack access to basic services due to geographic, social, economic and political constraints.

-The objective of the evaluation is to support continuing efforts across UNICEF to articulate, develop and mainstream the MoRES approach by learning from experience.
-The evaluation is therefore forward-looking, focusing on operational learning and practical adaptation rather than on issues of accountability and outcomes.
-Itad is drawing early lessons to help sharpen the coherence, methods, and tools of the MoRES approach to UNICEF programming and policies.
-More widely, we will aim to show how far the adoption of MoRES is beginning to contribute to improve the lives of the most disadvantaged children.
+The objective of the evaluation was to support continuing efforts across UNICEF to articulate, develop and mainstream the MoRES approach by learning from experience.
+The evaluation was therefore forward-looking, focusing on operational learning and practical adaptation rather than on issues of accountability and outcomes.
+Itad was drawing early lessons to help sharpen the coherence, methods, and tools of the MoRES approach to UNICEF programming and policies.
+More widely, we aimed to show how far the adoption of MoRES began to contribute to improving the lives of the most disadvantaged children.

-We have assembled a team of high-calibre international and national specialists to conduct this evaluation.
-Our evaluation methodology includes an evaluability assessment component; constructing a theory of change to map result pathways embodied in the MoRES approach and to provide a systematic basis for analysing expectations around MoRES; six in-depth case studies which are complemented by 12 to 15 light-touch case studies.Image © Bilwi Nicaragua Proyecto UNICEF-REBOOT.
+We assembled a team of high-calibre international and national specialists to conduct this evaluation.
+Our evaluation methodology included an evaluability assessment component; constructing a theory of change to map result pathways embodied in the MoRES approach and to provide a systematic basis for analysing expectations around MoRES; six in-depth case studies which were complemented by 12 to 15 light-touch case studies.Image © Bilwi Nicaragua Proyecto UNICEF-REBOOT.
 Photo Credit: Rafael Villa